 - i.
 Two notches downgrade for ratings from Aaa to Baa or one notch downgrade for ratings from Ba to Caa - ii.
 Facilities restructured during previous twelve months - iii.
-Facilities overdue by 60 days as at the reporting date for retail and corporate loans.
+Facilities overdue by 60 and 30 days as at the reporting date for corporate and retail loans respectively.